 - They may take themselves very seriously and be highly intense.

-- They have difficulty with intimate relationships.
+- They have difficulty being emotionally vulnerable and navigating intimate relationships.

 - They over-react to changes over which they have no control.

-- They constantly seek approval and affirmation.
+- They constantly seek approval and affirmation from others, unintentionally giving away their power and control.

 - They feel they are different and don’t quite “fit in” with others.